 The use of quantum cryptographic algorithms known to be resistant against quantum computer attacks shall be considered in priority when designing new security mechanisms and protocols.

+The quantum-resistant cryptographic algorithms supported by the Next Generation system shall be standardized and have been publicly evaluated for many years.

 5.17.3.y Key issue #17.y: <key issue name>

 5.17.3.y.1 Key issue details